joyent/joyent-gerrit/docs/user/README.md

     pick 95a7c80 add initial README
     pick f6eb4be forgot to add content

-Change `pick` to `squash` for the second commit like so:
+Change `pick` to `fixup` for the second commit like so:

     pick 95a7c80 add initial README
-    squash f6eb4be forgot to add content
+    fixup f6eb4be forgot to add content

+(You can use `squash` instead if you really do want to keep the second commit message.)

 Save and exit.
 Then I push that to the magical reference `refs/changes/12` (because this is a new PatchSet for Change 12):